Engineering and Science Library and Information Studies

 Actual course fee will be assessed on the number of subjects required.

-* Subject to review at the time of enrolment
+* Course fee is subject to review at the time of enrolment

 The tuition fee is paid by subjects per session (3 sessions in a year).